paulstansifer/unseemly/pitch.md

 Type errors are the user interface of a typed language;
  the primary purpose of types is to produce useful error messages.

 Macros in Unseemly have types.
 This means that typechecking happens on code with macros in it, as opposed to code with all the macros expanded away.

-So, just like a true Lisp, in Unseemly you don't know whether something is part of the language or whether it's a macro.
+So, just like a true Scheme, in Unseemly you don't know whether something is part of the language or whether it's a macro.
 And, just like a true ML, Unseemly's type errors are concise and useful.